HomeTop HeadlinesJudge Drops the Hammer on Trump's Purge

 More than 5,000 probationary employees who were fired from the Department of Agriculture got their jobs back last week, after a government employee oversight board found they were illegally terminated.
 The decision by that panel, the Merit Systems Protection Board, came after it had restored the jobs of six federal employees at other agencies who had been similarly fired by the Trump administration.

-Both decisions came down after Alsup ruled earlier this month that OPM had no authority to direct federal agencies to fire their employees — something it had been doing for weeks — and that its actions likely were illegal.
+Both decisions came down after Judge Alsup ruled earlier in the month that OPM had no authority to direct federal agencies to fire their employees — something it had been doing for weeks — and that its actions likely were illegal.
 That ruling led to OPM abruptly walking back its directive to agencies to fire people, and instead contorting its previous guidance to suggest it had been up to agencies all along to fire people.

 In several instances, the administration has scrambled to rehire federal employees it had just fired — not because of a court order, but because it turns out experts are needed on things like nuclear weapons, bird flu and park management.